dmbarbour/awelon/AboutAO.md

 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`

-Pseudo-words including label text (`:foo`) and inline ABC (`%vrwlx`) don't need any special reading rules, but must be recognized based on their prefix.
+Pseudo-words including label text (`:foo`) and inline ABC (`%vrwlx`) don't need special reading rules, but must be recognized based on their prefix.

 Words in AO are very flexible in their structure, restricted only to enable easy parsing and printing: